nimrariaz/javascript-examples/README.md

-# javascript-examples
+# Javascript-Examples
-This repo will contain examples of different JavaScript Concepts.
+This repo contains examples of using different JavaScript Concepts.